Hyperopia – Long Sighted Vision

 Hyperopia is the term used to describe someone who is long-sighted.

-A long-sighted person can see distance objects easily but struggles to;
+A long-sighted person can see distant objects easily but struggles to;

 - Look at a computer screen,